JaeGif/Personal-Portfolio/README.md

-# Design Note
+This is my first portfolio iteration and is since outdated.

-The design for this portfolio is inspired by an open source front-end portfolio by Sebastian Graf and can be found here <https://seb-graf.com/>.
-However, the build of the website including CSS, HTML, and JS is entirely my own.
+The design for this portfolio is inspired by Sebastian Graf.